qriosa/SParry/tutorials.md

 #### Adjacency Matrix

 The adjacency matrix is an n × n two-dimensional array to represent a graph, any one element of the matrix can represent an edge.
-That is, `matrix[i][j] = w` means that there is at least one edge in the graph from node `i` to node `j`, and its edge weight is `w`.
+That is, `matrix[i][j] = w` means that there is at least one edge in the graph from vertex`i` to vertex`j`, and its edge weight is `w`.

-Since this tool is a shortest-path calculator, more strictly speaking, `matrix[i][j] = w` should be the side weight of the shortest of all edges of the representation from node `i` to node `j` is `w`.
+Since this tool is a shortest-path calculator, more strictly speaking, `matrix[i][j] = w` should be the side weight of the shortest of all edges of the representation from vertex`i` to vertex`j` is `w`.

 Since this tool calculates in the range of a 32-bit integer, positive infinity in this tool is a number that is very close to the maximum number that can be represented by a 32-bit integer.
 The positive infinity of this tool can be returned with `func: calc.INF()`.